andrebergvind/big-tech-financial-analysis/README.md

 ## Project Overview

-This project entails a comparison of five tech companies.
+This project entails a full analysis of five tech companies and their financial performance between 2009 and 2022.

 The companies present in the analysis are: